 Vedic astrology or Jyotish is a lunar based system.
 The full Moon (purnima) is considered to be quite auspicious.
 Certain full Moons are highlighted in the Indian calendar as they are linked to special holidays or festivals.
-The very propitious full Moon of Guru Purnima 2014 falls on July 12 for those in the Mountain, Central, and Eastern time zones of the U.S, as well as for India, Europe, and Australia.
-For those residing in the Pacific time zone in the U.S, Guru Purnima 2014 is on July 11.
-These dates are based on the information found on mypanchang.com.
+The very propitious full Moon of Guru Purnima 2015 falls on July 30 for those in North America and the West Indies.
+For those residing in Europe, India, and Australia, Guru Purnima 2015 is on July 31.
+These dates are based on the information on mypanchang.com.

 Guru Purnima marks the day devoted to honoring the Gurus, or sacred teachers, in our lives.
 The prefix Gu- means darkness , and the suffix –ru means light.
 Thus, a Guru is one who leads us from the darkness of ignorance of our inner self to the light of self-awareness.
 In India, it is widely thought that the Gods incarnate in human form as Gurus to instruct humans and to lead them to the path of knowledge.